chjomoon/EV3/README.md

 ## Project Description

-* A mobile ioT robot(EV3) that handles multiple forms of uncertainty under the autonomous agents called AgentSpeak.
+* A mobile IoT robot(EV3) that handles multiple forms of uncertainty under the autonomous agents called AgentSpeak.
 EV3 can navigate the path based on A* algorithm by finding a shortest pathway to reach a destination.
 Once EV3 reaches the point, the robot can send information to the agents, deciding whether returning to the base or finding a next point.

 * EV3 uses various sensors such as color, ultrasonic, and gyroscope to avoid an obstacle or to send details of the surroundings.